Women's Heart Health

 Comprehensive Care for Women’s Heart Health, Close to Home

+Cape Cod Healthcare encourages women to be aware of their risks for heart disease and to take charge of their heart health.
 Heart disease is the number one cause of death for women in the United States.
-It is known as a silent killer, as the symptoms of heart disease or heart attacks in women can be very different from men and not always recognized as heart related.
-Cape Cod Healthcare encourages women to be aware of their risks for heart disease and to take charge of their heart health.
+The symptoms of heart disease or heart attacks in women can be very different from men and not always recognized as heart related.

 Did You Know?